northstowekarate/northstowekarate.github.io/posts/2025/04/23/index.md

 ---
 layout: base.njk
-title: Zanshin (awareness) and mirror-image/on the spot kata
+title: Zanshin and mirror image kata - 23 Apr Lesson Summary
 description: Thank you Sensei Joe for taking the lesson.
 The lesson focused on zanshin (awareness) and mirror-image/on the spot kata.
 Practice techniques on both sides.
 date: 2025-04-23
 tags: